engage-so/engage-so.github.io/_docs/integrations/segment.md

 ## Setup

-The Segment integration is avaialable to every account on Engage.
+The Segment integration is available to every account on Engage.
 Login to your Engage dashboard, visit Settings -> Integrations and click on the connect button for Segment.
 This will redirect you to Segment for authorization and to select your preferred workspace and source for the connection.

 ![Connect Segment](/assets/images/docs/segment-connect.png)